Skip to content

 Why Does Removal Policy Matter?

-The external drive removal policy tells your PC how to handle your USB drives and external hard drives when you plug them in.
+The external drive removal policy on your Windows PC decides how it handles your USB drives and external hard drives, affecting how you unplug them and how data is saved.

 • Quick Removal: You can unplug your USB drive or external drive anytime without using the “Safely Remove Hardware” option.
 Windows writes data to the drive right away.
 It is safe to remove quickly.